dev-jam/opensesame-plugin-audio_low_latency/opensesame_plugins/audio_low_latency_record_init/audio_low_latency_record_init.md

 This *init* item should be placed at the beginning of an experiment.

-Audio Low Latency Record Init options:
+Audio Low Latency Record Init parameters:

 - *Dummy Mode* for testing experiments.
 - *Verbose Mode* for testing experiments.